rose-collectionservices/collection-services-manual/13-STACKS MANAGEMENT/readme.md

 **For archival materials:**

-* Collection-level catalog (MARC) records that includes standard required notes fields (abstract, restrictions, language, summary, etc.) and has associated item records for each container being sent to the LSC is required.
+* Collection-level catalog (MARC) records that include standard required notes fields (abstract, restrictions, language, summary, etc.) and has associated item records for each container being sent to the LSC is required.
 * Collection-level finding aid with complete required notes fields per DACS.
 * Box-level inventory that includes basic description of format and estimated date range is **required**.
 General content description at the box-level and a folder-list is **preferred**.